ros-navigation/docs.nav2.org/configuration/packages/configuring-regulated-pp.rst

   ============== =============================

   Description
     The minimum speed (m/s) for which any of the regulated heuristics can send, to ensure process is still achievable even in high cost spaces with high curvature.
+Must be ``> 0.1``.

 :use_rotate_to_heading: